Tyler O'Neill Preview, Player Props: Cardinals vs. Reds

-The St. Louis Cardinals and Tyler O'Neill, who went 1-for-5 last time in action, take on Andrew Abbott and the Cincinnati Reds at Great American Ball Park, Friday at 6:40 PM ET.
+On Saturday, Tyler O'Neill (.543 slugging percentage in past 10 games, including two home runs) and the St. Louis Cardinals play the Cincinnati Reds, whose starting pitcher will be Carson Spiers.
+First pitch is at 6:40 PM ET.

-He had a one-hit performance in his most recent game (1-for-5) against the Braves.
+He had two hits (going 2-for-4 with a double) in his most recent game against the Reds.

 Tyler O'Neill Game Info & Props vs. the Reds